Alrajhi Bank: Controversy

 In 2003, the U.S. Central Intelligence Agency (CIA) released a classified document entitled, “Al Rajhi Bank: Conduit for Extremist Finance.”
-According to Glenn Simpson of the Wall Street Journal, the CIA report ended with: “Senior Al Rajhi family members have long supported Islamic extremists and probably know that terrorists use their bank.”
+According to Glenn Simpson of The Wall Street Journal (WSJ), the CIA report ended with: “Senior Al Rajhi family members have long supported Islamic extremists and probably know that terrorists use their bank.”
 The 2003 CIA report stated that in 2000, Alrajhi Bank couriers “delivered money to the Indonesian insurgent group Kompak to fund weapons purchases and bomb-making activities.”
-Alrajhi Bank filed a defamation lawsuit in 2004 against the Wall Street Journal for a 2002 article that wrote about how Saudi Arabia was monitoring several accounts because of terrorist worries.
-The lawsuit settled in 2004 and the Wall Street Journal was not required to pay damages.
+In 2004, Alrajhi filed a defamation lawsuit against the WSJ for a 2002 article about how Saudi Arabia was monitoring several accounts because of terrorist worries.
+The lawsuit settled in 2004 and the WSJ was not required to pay damages.
 The WSJ also published a letter from the bank's chief executive, and its own statement that the newspaper "did not intend to imply an allegation that Al Rajhi Bank supported terrorist activity, or had engaged in the financing of terrorism."

-Three of the hijackers in the 9/11 terrorist attack, including Abdulaziz al Omari, reportedly used banking services through Alrajhi Bank.
-Without violating applicable bank secrecy laws, the bank cannot confirm or deny this allegation.
-The National Commission on Terrorist Attacks Upon the United States found that the hijackers had accounts with and moved hundreds of thousands of dollars through many banks, including mainstream U.S. banks, but "[c]ontrary to persistent media reports, no financial institution filed a Suspicious Activity Report (SAR) in connection with any transaction of any of the 19 hijackers before 9/11 ...."
+Three of the hijackers in the 9/11 attack, including Abdulaziz al Omari, reportedly used banking services through Alrajhi Bank.
+Without violating bank secrecy laws, Alrajhi cannot confirm or deny this allegation.
+The National Commission on Terrorist Attacks Upon the United States found that the hijackers had accounts with many banks, including mainstream U.S. banks, but "[c]ontrary to persistent media reports, no financial institution filed a Suspicious Activity Report (SAR) in connection with any transaction of any of the 19 hijackers before 9/11 ...."
 This, however, “was not unreasonable” in the Commission's view because, “[e]ven in hindsight, there is nothing ... to indicate that any SAR should have been filed or the hijackers otherwise reported to law enforcement.”

-In response to these allegations Alrajhi Bank continues to condemn terrorism and deny any part in financing terrorists.